 “A few years went along perfectly for some, the daughter has aged healthy and well, she wasn’t young, but she wasn’t old either.
 Toys that were meant for babies she has gotten rid of.”
-Some of the audience started to boo and hissed.
-The man put his hand up to ask them to stop politely, they fell silent, “but she was still friends with her imaginary friend.”
+Some of the audience started to boo and hiss.
+The man put his hand up to ask them to stop politely.
+They fell silent, “but she was still friends with her imaginary friend.”

 “The daughter still loved to draw and still loved to make an adventure story.
 With her best friend right beside her.
-Yes, she made a few friends at school, but none of them compare to the first one she ever made.”
-The man explained.
+Yes, she made a few friends at school, but none of them compare to the first one she ever made,” the man explains.

-“And we can make his first mate name be Fire Starter!”
-A voice spoke from the darkness, the daughter’s mouth moved, but the only sound that came out was that painful screeching sound.
-I had to cover my ears again but as I looked at the girl that was sitting beside me.
-She was looking back with that smiling mask like she was happy to see that I was in pain.
+“And we can make his first mate name be Fire Starter!” a voice spoke from the darkness, the daughter’s mouth moved, but the only sound that came out was that painful screeching sound.
+I had to cover my ears again, but as I stare at the girl that was sitting beside me.
+She was staring back with that smiling mask like she was happy to see that I was in pain.
 She slowly turned her head back to the play.

-“Why Fire Starter?”
-The daughter asked giggling a little but sound a bit unsettled by the comment.
-The voice chuckled.
+“Why Fire Starter?” the daughter asks, giggling a little but sound a bit unsettled by the comment.
+The voice chuckles.
 “Opposites.
 Fire and ice.”
-The lights turned off leaving the stage in darkness.
+The lights turned off, leaving the stage in darkness.

 When they turned back on, the scene was a melting living room.
-Four girls sat on the floor one of them being the daughter.
-The girls were wearing different colored PJs, and we’re all playing an unknown board game.
-The daughter looked older now from the last scene, he was maybe twelve or thirteen.
+Four girls sat on the floor, one of them being the daughter.
+The girls were wearing different colored PJs, and they were all playing an unknown board game.
+The daughter looked older now from the last scene.
+She’s maybe twelve or thirteen.

+Just then, a fifth girl ran in from the darkness holding a stuffed rabbit, that was nothing but scraps of fabric.
+She held it up, giggling and making fun of it.
 “Look at this old ratty ugly thing I found!
-Why do you even have this?”
-The fifth girl laughed.
-The daughter stood up rubbing her arm lightly and shifted her weight on her feet.
+Why do you even have this?” the fifth girl mocks.
+The daughter stood up, rubbing her arm lightly and shifted her weight on her feet.

-“Trying to come up with something to tell her bratty friends the daughter did.
-A lie that got the poor dog in trouble for something it didn’t do and got poor dear Mr. Bunny killed!”
-The man said shaking his head and bowed it as the light turned off over him.
+“Trying to come up with something to tell her bratty friends, the daughter finally did.
+A lie that got the poor dog in trouble for something it didn’t do and got poor dear Mr. Bunny killed!” the man shouts before bowing as the light turned off over him.

-Putting one hand on the toy’s head and the other on his small body, the daughter started to pull on him.
-A sickening sound came from it that sounded like a rabbit in distress.
+Putting one hand on the toy’s head and the other on his small body, the daughter begins to pull on him.
+A sickening noise came from it that sounded like a rabbit in distress.
 The more she pulled, the louder it got.
-I covered my mouth dropping the popcorn as my eyes started to water.
+I covered my mouth, dropping the popcorn as my eyes started to water.

-The lights were off for a while as I started to weep.
+The lights were off for a while as I weep.
 The girl looked at me.
 “It’s okay.
-It was just a stupid toy.”
-She said mockingly and almost sounding like the fifth girl.
+It was just a stupid toy,” she said mockingly and almost sounding like the fifth girl.

-When the lights turned back on, it was now an older girl with a boy that was around her age.
-Both were in the living room sitting on the broken couch but in the darkness behind them was a figure.
-It was twitching and rocking with both hands on its head as it watched and twitched not making a sound.
-The boy had his arm around the daughter as she was leaning on him, both were looking out at the audience.
+When the lights were back on, it was now an older girl with a boy that was around her age.
+Both were in the living room sitting on the broken couch, but in the darkness behind them was a figure.
+It was twitching and rocking with both hands on its head as it watched them, not making a sound.
+The boy has his arm around the daughter’s shoulder as she was leaning on him.
+Both were looking out at the audience.

 “Aww!
 Young love.
-How sickening!”
-The man growled, “getting rid of toys, killing Mr. Bunny, wasn’t bad enough already?
+How sickening!” the man growls, “getting rid of toys, killing Mr. Bunny, wasn’t bad enough already?
 Now, she’s forgetting someone.
 Someone she made a promise to be friends with forever!
 How will this play out!?”
 The curtains dropped with a thud.